-Upcycle your old window blinds and turn them into pretty, decorative wooden crates for your pots, with this easy tutorial.
+Upcycle your old window blinds and turn them into pretty, decorative wooden crates for your pots, with this easy, step by step tutorial.

 Scrap piece of plywood (if you want to add a base)